CryptoGnome/Community-Tools/ProfitTrailer-Tools/Web-GUI-Addons/Graphing-Tracker/README.md

 Example https://gyazo.com/e9e6376813e2e5c5d93f27a9d0eadea5

-If you need any help please PM @Sokol#6328 on Discord
+# If you need any help please PM @Sokol#6328 on Discord

+# If you found the utility useful

+LTC: LNpicahdGTFpuXNEhTVoUErPb6EEjBdmwg